akarczmarz2000/UCFDMP/README.md

 	* Suggested splitting the content from the gaming page
 		* I have taken this on and have created a Feats page taking the achievements and the skill set section from the game page and placing it there for better access to content
 			* In the future I may create an individual page for skills if I add more game types or other content to this section
+10. User Testing
+	* Tester 1
+		* A few spelling errors where found on the conact page
+			* These have been corrected
+		* Titles on the about page had a issues
+			* Titles that are aligned right on normal view need to be centered on small screens
+				* This has been done
+		* Access to video links on the Gaming page
+			* Move where the direction to the links are to under the image for clarity
+				* In computer view sits over the image
+				* In tablet and phone it sits as a strip above the image and text is centered
+			* Increase in text size to make more obvious
+				* Changed from a paragraphs tag to header 6

 ## Reference
 1. Wikipedia